chaoss/wg-dei/focus-areas/event-diversity/event-demographics.md

 ## Description

 Attendee, Speaker and Volunteer [demographics](https://github.com/drnikki/open-demographics) help indicate the potential for different viewpoints and broader perspectives and representation at an event.
 Because everyone has a different perspective, investigating the responses for each group of demographics can indicate whether people from various demographics feel less included than the average.
+This metric is applicable to virtual, in-person, and hybrid events.

 ## Objectives